dergeister/custom-select/README-en.md

 - Create a React component in Typescript insted of utilizing raw javascript.
 - Get Brazilian states from the IBGE API (IBGE is the main provider of geographic and statistical information on Brazil).
 - Make some visual improvements on the component.
+- Filter options based on what was typed.

 ### React and Typescript
 I wanted to practice React and Typescript and it looked like a good opportunity to do the **custom-select** with it.